frenchfrog42/zk-hackaton/README.md

 Now, you need to compile the file `testSubfunctionsZksnark.scrypt`, and then execute `python3 test_subfunctions.py`.
 Please adjust the parameter `n_test` at the very top of the python script if you wish to run more tests.

+If you want to run the tests without installing everything on your local machine, here is a repl: https://replit.com/@frenchfrog42/zk-hackaton

 ## Instruction to generate the scrypt/script code

 Clone the Baguette repo: `git clone https://github.com/frenchfrog42/Baguette`